dart-lang/site-www/src/content/language/extension-types.md

 Then, you can invoke members on the object as you would with a class object.

-There are two equally valid, but substantially different main ways to use an extension type:
+There are two equally valid, but substantially different core use cases for extension types:

-1. To add to the interface of an existing type.
+1. Providing an *extended* interface to an existing type.
-2. To create an unrelated type with an unrelated interface.
+2. Providing a *different* interface to an existing type.

 :::note
-In either case, the representation type of an extension type is never its subtype, so a representation type can't be used interchangeably where the extension type is needed.
+In any case, the representation type of an extension type is never its subtype, so a representation type can't be used interchangeably where the extension type is needed.
 :::